Rimmi-K/chkn26/README.md

 - **Phenotypes:** biomass-related / growth-associated traits and statistical summaries
 - **Models:** curated chicken GEM and a collection of context-specific models produced across multiple expression thresholds

 All data are stored under `data/`.
-Generated outputs are stored under `results/`.
+Results of analysis are stored under `results/`.

 ---

 ## Repository structure

-High-level map of the repository:

 - `data/` — raw and processed datasets used in analysis
   - `data/transcriptomics/` — expression matrices, counts, DEGs, GSEA outputs